 LEWES NEIGHBOURHOOD PLAN

-As we move close to completing a neighbourhood plan for Lewes a draft Plan has been produced, based upon contributions of visitors to our exhibitions and workshops over the last three years and the work done by the community representatives who form our steering group.
-Outline policies on themes such as transport and protection of the town's heritage; potential sites for new homes and ideas for design, with supporting arguments, are presented and must be refined in light of YOUR comments before we are ready to produce the final Plan.
+A Neighbourhood Plan for Lewes has been produced, based upon contributions of visitors to our exhibitions and workshops over the last three years and the work done by the community representatives who form our steering group.
+Policies on themes such as transport and protection of the town's heritage; potential sites for new homes and ideas for design, with supporting arguments, have been refined in light of YOUR comments following various periods of consultation etc.